ICGC-TCGA-PanCancer/OxoGWrapperWorkflow/README.md

 The VCF input files will be processed using `bcftools norm` on the indel VCF, and then `vcfcombine` will be used to combine them all into a single VCF.

+## Building

+This will build both the Docker image *and* the workflow inside.

+    docker build -t pancancer/pcawg-oxog-merge-workflow:1.0 .

+## Building Just the Workflow

+This will just build the Java portion of the workflow and not the Docker image.

+    mvn clean install

 ## Usage

 1. Ensure that you have a valid Collaboratory token in `~/.gnos`.